 - Observer - Any member or members, or team of a company who needs to be informed of the status of a release, but whose approval is not required in the release workflow.
 Any number of observers (or none) can be included on a Release candidate.
 An observer must have view permission on the document in order to observe the Release candidate.

 - Approver - A company member, members, or team whose approval is required in the release workflow.
 An approver has the ability to Approve or Reject a Release candidate.
 An approver must have permission to edit the document in order to approve or reject a Release candidate.

-- Revisionable object - Any part, Assembly, Drawing, and any file in an Onshape document can be revisioned and released in Onshape.
+- Revisionable object - Any part, Assembly, Drawing, Variable Studio, and file in an Onshape document can be revisioned and released in Onshape.

 - Release candidate - A user-selected group of revisionable objects that moves through the release workflow together.
-A Release candidate may contain a single part or an entire product including parts, Assemblies, Drawings, and other files.
+A Release candidate may contain a single part or an entire product including parts, Assemblies, Drawings, Variable Studios, and other files.

 - Not revision-managed objects - Objects that may need to be included in a Release for reference purposes but whose revisions do not need to be tracked.
-You can mark entire Part Studios, Assemblies, Drawings, parts and files as Not revision-managed.
+You can mark entire Part Studios, Assemblies, Drawings, Variable Studios, parts, and files as Not revision-managed.
 Keep in mind that setting the entire document as Not revision-managed includes all parts.

 Onshape Release management is integrated directly into Onshape's underlying version control system.
 The Release workflow starts in a workspace where all parts, Assemblies, Drawings and other revisionable objects are editable and have, by default, an In progress state.